udellgroup/rlaopt/docs/key_concepts/solvers.rst

 -----------------

 **Use ProxGrad when:**

-* Your objective has both smooth and non-smooth components
+* Your objective has both smooth and/or non-smooth components
 * You have L1 regularization or other proxable penalties
 * You need to solve problems like Lasso, Elastic Net, etc.

 **Use PCG when:**

-* You need to solve linear systems
+* You need to solve large positive-definite linear systems
-* Your problem is purely quadratic
-* You need efficient preconditioning

 Solver Configuration
 --------------------